mynar7/blog/content/blog/all-i-know-about-podcasting/index.md

 Also, iTunes, Google, and Spotify will all give you analytics through their respective creator dashboards.
 (How did you think libsyn gets those numbers?)

 Lastly, there's sites like [chartable](https://chartable.com) that will aggregate data from those disparate dashboards into something easier to parse.
-They even offer a free service to proxy your file downloads through their servers to accurately count downloads for you, if you're interested.
+They even offer a free service to proxy your file downloads through their servers to accurately provide download counts.

 **Note:** While having analytics _might_ help with getting sponsors for your show, I'd argue it's not really very important in the grand scheme of things.
 They can be fun to look at, but also something to obsess over or feel bad about if they're not flattering.
+Their best use is in determining what your audience likes so you can tailor your content accordingly.

 <a name="sponsors"></a>